MattiaMello/webstore/README.md

 Then check if on your database there's the correct data structure.

-Hence enable your web server (wether apache or nginx) to read php pages and as the main folder set `./public`.
-You'll then able to access to the localhost address and view the symfony main page.
+Hence check if your web server (wether apache or nginx) is allowed to interpret php pages.
+As the main folder, set `./public`.
+You'll then be able to access to the localhost address and view the symfony main page.

 ## Logging in